Step by Step Woond Finishing Technique and Wood Finish Recipe For Custom Drum Builders!

 eliminate any bleed-back with the lintless cotton rag.
 Wait

-at least a day between coats.
 Custom Drum Wood Finishing Step 11.)
 Mix five

 parts of tung oil with one part of mineral spirits.
 Paint